Printmaking is an art form that involves making designs or images by printing them with ink.

 Here are some examples of other printing activities that took place across the school throughout the year.

-Foundation - Elmer topic
+Reception - Elmer topic

 Whilst learning about colours and shapes within our Elmer the Elephant topic, the children explored the use of different printing resources to create their own patchwork elephant.
 Resources available included sponges, cotton buds, fingers, cotton reels, blocks and anything else our creative children chose to use!